TU-Delft-DCC/TU-Delft-DCC.github.io/docs/03_Software/07_FAIR_checklist/checklist.md

 # FAIR for research software guidelines

-To ensure your research software is findable and usable by other researchers, we have compiled a checklist to improve its FAIRness (Findable, Accessible, Interoperable, Reproducible).
+To ensure your research software is findable and usable by other researchers, we have compiled a checklist to improve its FAIRness (Findable, Accessible, Interoperable, Reusable).

 ## Checklist